Search

 Tips for buying ingredients for backcountry recipes:

-2. Check out the bulk section – and organic section – at your local grocery or natural foods store.
-They often have tons of great options too!
+1. Check out the bulk section – and organic section – at your local grocery or natural foods store.
+They often have tons of great options!

-3. For instant noodles and rice, read the labels to ensure it has a very short cook time (5 minutes or less) or only needs hot water added.
+3. For instant noodles and rice, read the labels to ensure it has a very short cook time (5 minutes or less) or only needs hot water added (note: I highly recommend egg noodles – they cook fast and are high in protein)

-Canadian Shops & Brands That Specialize in Freeze-Dried & Dehydrated Foods:
+Canadian Companies That Specialize in Freeze-Dried and/or Dehydrated Foods:

 Briden Solutions